 Americans with Disabilities Act (ADA) requests for accommodations and management

 Payroll and Benefits backup

 Policies and procedures

 Compensation and equity

 Information to assist you in preparation for your first day:

 County of Blair Parking Garage

 Employer-provided, free parking is accessed on the 400 block of Mulberry Street.
-Pull up to the automated arm across the right-hand lane to enter, and the arm with raise.
+Pull up to the automated arm across the right-hand lane to enter, and the arm will raise.
 Enter and park in any lined space that is not marked reserved or with a number.
-There are more employees than there are spaces, but please do not make a space where one does not already exist.
-Hang the yellow parking tag from your rear-view mirror, or you risk being towed.
+Please do not make a space where one does not already exist.
+Hang the pink parking tag from your rear-view mirror, or you risk being towed.
 (Replacement tags are available from Human Resources.)